moved that Bill , be read the second time and referred to a committee.

 The budget also invests more than $1 billion in clean innovation and technologies, technologies that will transform traditional sectors and open up entire new industries, technologies that can strengthen our economy, preserve our planet, and expand the middle class.
 Worldwide investment in the clean tech sector grew by 16% in 2014 alone.
 In less than five years it will be a $2-trillion industry.
 If Canada were to earn just its fair share of that market, we could create a $50-billion industry by 2020.

 This budget goes further, investing billions of dollars in clean energy and technology, energy efficiency, charging stations for electric vehicles and refuelling stations for alternative energy, and a low-carbon economy fund that will support provincial and territorial action to reduce greenhouse gas emissions.

 All of the budget initiatives I have talked about today take us closer to our long-term vision for Canada.

 I believe that Canadians are ready to embrace that vision.
-After all, our history is market by successive generations, dreaming big and achieving greatly.
+After all, our history is marked by successive generations dreaming big and achieving greatly.
 We saw that spirit in a railway that spanned a continent, a broadcasting system that connected a country, and an arm that reached into space.